Farther Along (song): History

-Notable covers
+Covers

 "Farther Along" has been covered by numerous artists over the years, including The Flying Burrito Brothers, who recorded the song on their 1970 album Burrito Deluxe, and The Byrds, who covered it as the title track of their 1971 album Farther Along.

 Ike Turner released a version titled "Father Alone" as a single from the Ike & Tina Turner album The Gospel According to Ike & Tina in 1974.
 His rendition was nominated for a Grammy Award for Best Soul Gospel Performance.

 The song has also been recorded by Hank Williams, Glen Campbell, Florida Boys, Van Dyke Parks, Pete Seeger, Roy Acuff, Johnny Cash, Sam Cooke, Elvis Presley, Mississippi John Hurt, Bill Anderson, Ellen McIlwaine, Smoking Popes, Josh Garrels, Brad Paisley and the Million Dollar Quartet among others.

 In 1987, Dolly Parton, Linda Ronstadt and Emmylou Harris recorded an arrangement by John Starling and Emmylou Harris for the album Trio.
+Dolly Parton herself recorded a solo version on her 1999 album, Precious Memories.

 In 2009, Ronnie Milsap covered the song on his gospel album, Then Sings My Soul.
 In 2011, Josh Garrels re-arranged the song for his album Love & War & The Sea In Between.